Base Training For Runners: The Complete Guide

 #5: Be Patient

 Of course, we all want to get faster, and trodding along at what seems to be a turtle’s pace to us may not seem like progress is being made, but it is.
-When base training, remaining patient is much easier said than done, but follow through with the whole process and don’t let others, or even yourself, let you stray from that path.

 From a coaching standpoint, the difference between my athletes who actually followed my advice to stick to an easy pace during their base training phase and those who did not and ran hard anyway is evident.

-The athletes that followed through continue to reap the benefits of that “easy” work, such as a nice low heart rate at a swift pace.
+The athletes that followed through, continue to reap the benefits of that “easy” work, such as a nice low heart rate at a swift pace.

 A group of people running leisurely smiling.